bjornmeansbear/carbonCycle/lecture.md

 Rivers carry calcium ions—the result of chemical weathering of rocks—into the ocean, where they react with carbonate dissolved in the water.
 The product of that reaction, calcium carbonate, is then deposited onto the ocean floor, where it becomes limestone.
 (NASA earth observatory)

 Calcium carbonate from crustacean shells, corals, etc. also gets washed down to the deep ocean and participates in the same process.
+Many marine animal shells and corals themselves are made from calcium carbonate; so they take carbon dioxide that is dissovled in the water.

 With the movement of the earth’s crust it is then drawn back into the earth’s mantle through subduction, where it becomes magma, through volcanic eruptions is released again as CO2, volcanic gas and lava.
+As sediment it can also, through tectonic movement, end up becoming strata of rock over time...

 This system helps to regulate the amount of atmospheric carbon dioxide which in turn contributes to the regulation of the earth’s temperature.
 (Meaning it adds large quantities of CO2 to atmosphere on occasion; making up for excess carbon that would be being stored by living plants; sans human intervention)